DrorHarari/keypirinha-cvt/README.md

 ![Example: see mass measure units and their conversion rules](images/example-measure.png?raw=true)

-## Customizing Existing Conversions ##
+## Customizing Conversions ##

-You can edit the Cvt.ini configuration file and add units to existing measures or add aliases.
+You can add new conversion units and aliases to existing units via the Cvt.ini configuration file.
 To do so, just add a section based on the following pattern:

 ```
 [unit/{measure name}/{unit name}]